thycotic/dsv-docs/product/dynamic-secrets/azure.md

 ```

-### Choosing between dynamic or existing service principals
+###Dynamic vs existing service principals

 If the Azure resources can be provided via the RBAC system and Azure roles defined in DSV then Dynamic service principal is preferred.
-This form of credential is completely decoupled from any other clients and gives audit granularity.
+Dynamic service principal decoupled from any other service principal and gives audit granularity.

 It has been observed that creating Dynamic Service Principals can take up to 2 minutes before fully provisioned on Azure.
 Also be aware that access to some Azure services are unable to be provided through the RBAC system.
 In these cases, an existing service principal can be set up with the necessary access, and DSV can create new client secret for this service principal.
 But Any changes to the service principal permissions affect all clients and Azure does not provide any logging with regard to which credential was used for an operation.

-An important limitation when using an existing service principal is that Azure limits the number of passwords for a single Application.
+An limitation when using an existing service principal is that Azure limits the number of passwords for a single Application object.
 An error will be returned if the object size is reached.
 This limit can be managed by reducing the role TTL.